IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/icon.md

 ## Styling

-The icon component can be styled by applying styles directly to the `igc-icon` element;
+The icon component can be styled by applying styles directly to the `Icon` element;

 ```css
 igc-icon {